 Employers value graduates who have in-depth knowledge of a particular area of the law.
 For this reason we offer two specialist pathways as well as our standard pathway.
 The specialist pathways are available to you in your second and third years and allow you to graduate with a named qualification in either Criminal Justice or Commercial Law and are aimed at enhancing your career prospects in those fields.

 As our courses are reviewed regularly as part of our quality assurance framework, the module list you choose from may vary from that shown here.
-You can read a detailed description of the modules here.

 - Foundational Legal Skills